Nur Tatar

-Nur Tatar Askari (born August 16, 1992 in Van, Turkey) is a world and European champion Turkish female taekwondo practitioner competing in the feather, light and welterweight divisions.
+Nur Tatar Askari (born 16 August 1992) is a Turkish female taekwondo practitioner.
+She is a World and European champion, competing in the feather, light and welterweight divisions.
 She is of Kurdish descent.

 She was a member of the TSE Sports Club in Ankara before she transferred to Ankara İller Bankası.
 She is coached by Cüneyt Gülçek.

 Nur Tatar won her first medal at the age of 15.
 She won twice the European Junior Taekwondo Championships, and reached to gold medals in A-class tournaments in Europe.
 She won the silver medal at the 2010 European Taekwondo Championships held in Saint Petersburg, Russia.